nodearch/nodearch/README.md

 for all the options, please check the [documentation](https://nodearch.io/docs)

 ## 🤝 Contributing
-Contributions, issues and feature requests are welcome!
-If you like the idea and want to improve, add, or suggest something, please use the GitHub Issue tracker to communicate your thoughts with us.
+If you would like to contribute to the NodeArch project, report an issue, or request a new feature, you can use the GitHub Issue tracker to communicate with the development team.
+Contributions, issues, and feature requests are all welcome, and we encourage you to share your thoughts and ideas with us through the Issue tracker.
+If you have an idea for improving NodeArch, adding new functionality, or suggesting something else, please don't hesitate to use the Issue tracker to let us know.

 ## 👷 Development
 ### Prerequisites